qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

 Synchronous
 -----------

-Let's first take a look at the synchronous API and the two possiblities of accessing the data:
+Let's first take a look at the synchronous API and the two possibilities of accessing the data:

 ::